Permanent Mission of India to the United Nations: Leadership

 The Permanent Representative of India to the United Nations is the leader of the Indian Mission to the United Nations.
 They also represent India in the Security Council of the United Nations.
-The current Permanent Representative of India to the United Nations is Ambassador Ruchira Kamboj.
-She is the first female to be Permanent Representative of India to the United Nations.
+The current Permanent Representative of India to the United Nations is Harish Parvathaneni.

 In 2020, when India was elected to become a non-permanent member of United Nations Security Council for the term 2021-2022, the Ministry of External Affairs (MEA) appointed four more foreign service officers to serve in the Permanent Mission in New York to boost diplomatic presence.
 An officer was appointed as Deputy Permanent Representative specially to look after Security Council issues.
 In addition, few Counsellors and First Secretaries were posted to the Mission to look after Security Council issues.

 Currently, the Ambassador/Permanent Representative leads the Mission.
 In addition, the mission has a Deputy Permanent Representative who has the rank of Ambassador, a Minister, seven Counsellors, a Legal Advisor, two First Secretaries, three Second Secretaries and a Military Advisor.